liuyuanmeng/Project-4/README.md

 <img src="https://user-images.githubusercontent.com/100864042/175521468-27bcd2c6-15d2-4137-9dba-080543d28269.png" width="600">)

 ## Demonstration of the App Flow

 https://user-images.githubusercontent.com/100864042/175494749-4e7f5927-c321-4164-a7ca-8c56b4ba4ff2.mov

 ## Functionality

-In My Kitchen restaurant application, users can:
+In the MyKitchen restaurant application, users can:
-* Register & Login to make a booking and view their booking history
+* Register & Log in to make a booking and view their booking history
 * View all of the dishes on the menu
 * Modify their booking
 * Delete their booking